 - Optionally modify the widget’s settings (if any).

 Editing, Reordering and Deleting

-- Click a widget’s title to edit its options
+- Click a widget’s title to expand its settings.

-A sample widgets file is included with the theme.
+A starter widgets file is included for each theme.
 You can import this file to have the same widgets you see in the demo.
-Read the Sample Content guide for instructions.
+Read the Starter Content guide for instructions.

 Child Theme Note

-If you are going to make code customizations by switching to a child theme, be aware that the widgets you have configured in the parent theme will not be available in the child theme.
-You can manually reconfigure them or use the Widget Importer and Exporter plugin to export them when using the parent theme then import them after switching to the child theme.
+If you are going to make code customizations (not common) by switching to a child theme, be aware that the widgets you have configured in the parent theme may not be available in the child theme.
+You can manually reconfigure them or use our Widget Importer and Exporter plugin to export them when using the parent theme then import them after switching to the child theme.